ficusjs/ficusjs/site/src/extending-components/with-worker-store.md

 )
 ```

-The `withWorkerStore` function provides a `this.state` property within the component as well as a `this.dispatch()` method for invoking store actions.
+The `withWorkerStore` function provides a `this.state` property within the component as well as a `this.store.dispatch()` method for invoking store actions.
 It also makes the component reactive to store changes as well as handling automatic store subscriptions based on the component lifecycle hooks.
 It will also refresh computed getters when store state changes.